US factory output fell again in March

 WASHINGTON (AP) — U.S. factory output dropped in March for the second straight month as manufacturers churned out fewer cars, metal parts and machinery.

-Factory production fell 0.3 percent, following a 0.1 percent drop in February, the Federal Reserve said Friday.
+The Federal Reserve says factory production fell 0.3 percent, following a 0.1 percent drop in February.

 The figures suggest that American manufacturers are still struggling with the triple whammy of weak overseas growth, the strong dollar and sluggish consumer and business spending at home.
 Automakers cut back sharply, as sales slowed last month after a record 2015.